Xandertron/DCon/README.md

 # DCon

-A Self-Hosted Minecraft RCon -> Discord Bot bridge for listening to the server console.

-(could probably also work for source servers idk)
+A wrapper for minecraft that uses discord to transmit the console, which allows you to see realtime logs and send commands

 # Note